DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 Godfrey then asks the players whether they would seek to betray and abandon their comrades if forced to fight a hopeless battle, or if they would fight alongside them to the death.
 If he is satisfied that any of the players would choose loyalty over selfishness, he gently chides any who would do the opposite, then proceeds:

 * A great battle took place on the floodplain east of the mansion, and many of the knights of the Order were slaughtered.
 As Godfrey and his commander, Vladimir Horngaard, led a final sortie against the enemy general’s camp, both were killed as well—Commander Horngaard by Zarovich himself, and Godfrey by Zarovich’s second-in-command: a cruel-eyed dusk elf bearing twin scimitars.
 (If asked, Godfrey can confirm that the elf was Rahadin, the current chamberlain of Castle Ravenloft.)
 * Several years thereafter, Godfrey felt Commander Horngaard’s rage pull his soul from beyond the grave, and found himself and the other knights of the Order returned to life as undead revenants.
-He learned that Zarovich had desecrated Argynvost’s remains and taken them as a trophy to the new Castle Ravenloft—an act so foul it had stirred Horngaard to vengeful hatred even in death.
+He learned that Zarovich had desecrated Argynvost’s remains, burning the dragon's bones and taking his skull as a trophy to the new Castle Ravenloft—an act so foul it had stirred Horngaard to vengeful hatred even in death.
 * The revenant knights renewed the fight against Strahd, waging war for months—until the Mists descended upon Barovia.
 The knights marched on Castle Ravenloft, where the Vistani crone Madam Eva met them at the castle gates.
 She told them Strahd had died and been reborn, and that he and all Barovia were now captives of the Mists.

 Godfrey then asks the players if there is anyone that they hate—within or beyond the valley.
 He then asks if they would condemn all those they love to death and despair, if only to ensure that the one they hate would suffer the same fate for eternity.
 If he is satisfied that any of the players would choose love over vengeance, he informs them that they “stand amidst the ruin of one who made a different choice," then proceeds: